The Malayalam Script

 പോ + കാ + ം = പോകാം “let’s go”

 In general, to write a Malayalam sentence you just put words together with a space in between each word.
 However, you will quickly see that Malayalam, like many Indic languages, often makes use of sandhi, joining words together in a composite written form and even sometimes modifying a word’s spelling to make it easier to say—something like the contraction from “cannot” to “can’t” or from “what do you” to “whadya” / “whaccha.”
 These contractions or joinings occur much more frequently than in English.
 Unfortunately, they are also not applied consistently in all written Malayalam.
 For now, we give some simple sentences with each word spaced and some very simple examples of sandhi.
-A full explanation of sandhi is given elsewhere (see Malayalam Sandhi).

 With spaces